ArtisanMobile/devdocs/_posts/2014-04-24-android-aspectj.md

 If there are any settings in your application\'s manifest that are not compatible with Artisan you will be notified and the installer will not complete.
 For example, you must specify a minimum Android SDK of 2.3.3 or higher.
 Change the specified settings and run the Artisan installer again.

+If you already have an Application class you wil need to ArtisanApplication or implement ArtisanRegisteredApplication and call **ArtisanApplication.startArtisan**

+{% highlight java %}
+    import com.artisan.application.ArtisanApplication;

+    public class MySampleApplication extends ArtisanApplication {
+      @Override
+      public void onCreate() {
+        super.onCreate();
+        // Put your Artisan AppID here
+        ArtisanApplication.startArtisan(this, "YOUR_ARTISAN_APPID_HERE");
+      }
+{% endhighlight %}

+OR

+{% highlight java %}
+    import com.artisan.application.ArtisanRegisteredApplication;

+    public class MySampleApplication extends Application implements ArtisanRegisteredApplication {
+      @Override
+      public void onCreate() {
+        super.onCreate();
+        // Put your Artisan AppID here
+        ArtisanApplication.startArtisan(this, "YOUR_ARTISAN_APPID_HERE");
+      }
+{% endhighlight %}

 4\.
-Installation is now complete.
 You\'ll need to refresh the project in Eclipse so that the newly added files are pulled into the project.
 Right click on your project and choose \"Refresh\".

 **Congratulations!
 You are now ready to start using Artisan!**